 Chapter 22 –

 There is mounting evidence that humpback calves begin to emulate their mother’s calls and behavior from a very early age.
-For purposes of the novel, I decided to accelerate the language acquisition skills of the calves so that mother-daughter conversations could serve as an aid to help the reader understand humpback society, history, and culture better.
+For purposes of the novel, I decided to accelerate the language acquisition skills of the calves so that mother-daughter conversations could serve as an aid to help the reader better understand humpback society, history, and culture.

 Egnargal’s Path is intimately connected to the first person to calculate the amount of work done along a particular path.
 I leave it to the reader to investigate further.